Mona Shourie Kapoor

 Mona Shourie Kapoor (3 February 1964 – 25 March 2012) was an Indian television producer, film producer, and entrepreneur.
 She was the daughter of Sattee Shourie and first wife of Bollywood producer Boney Kapoor and also the mother of actor Arjun Kapoor.

-Early & personal life
+Early and personal life

 Shourie was born in New Delhi on 3 February 1964.
 She was married to Boney Kapoor from 1983 to 1996 and had two children, son Arjun Kapoor and daughter Anshula Kapoor.
-Arjun is an actor who made his acting debut with the 2012 film, Ishaqzaade.
-Anshula, after graduating from École Mondiale World School went to the Barnard College of Columbia University in New York and was working with Google India.